-The FRANK W. GAMBRELL JR. MEMORIAL SCHOLARHIP is named for a former

-CCC instructor and is awarded to a freshman science major with the highest scholastic average above 3.0.
+The FRANK W. GAMBRELL JR. MEMORIAL SCHOLARSHIP is awarded to a freshman science major with the highest scholastic average above 3.0.
 The award is given to a student who desires to continue his/her education beyond two years of college.
+Submit two (2) letters of recommendation.